Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: Results

-\al{Interestingly, the \la{measured features of an isoplanatic patch} differ according to the correction basis.
-In particular, the \wi{first two} eigenstates [Figs.~\ref{fig:IP}(b$_1$,b$_2$,c$_1$,c$_2$)] confirm the fact that the plane wave and transducer bases are more effective at small and large depths, respectively [Fig.~\ref{fig:matrix_D}].
+\al{Interestingly, the \la{measured features of an isoplanatic mode} differ according to the correction basis.
+In particular, the first isoplanatic mode $\mathbf{I}_1$ [Figs.~\ref{fig:IP}(c$_1$,d$_1$)] confirms the fact that the plane wave and transducer bases are more effective at small and large depths, respectively [see Sec.~\ref{phaselaw}].
 Moreover, each correction basis addresses aberrations of \la{a} different nature.
 Indeed, the spatial extension of the isoplanatic patches is deeply affected by the correction basis, thereby impacting the result of the aberration correction process.
-Depending on the location of the aberrating layer and/or its spatial dimension, one basis \la{will therefore be} more suitable than \la{another} to extract the aberration law.
-On one hand, a local perturbation of the medium speed-of-sound located at shallow depth such as superficial veins will \la{have a strong impact on the signals that are measured by transducers located directly} above.
-The transducer basis is then the most adequate for those local variations of the speed-\la{of-}sound.
-On the other hand, in most \textit{in-vivo} applications, the organs under study are generally separated from the probe by \la{layers of skin, adipose and/or muscle tissues.
+Depending on the location of the aberrating layer and/or its spatial dimension, one basis \la{is therefore} more suitable than \la{another} to extract the aberration law. }

+On the one hand, in most \textit{in-vivo} applications, the organs under study are generally separated from the probe by \la{layers of skin, adipose and/or muscle tissues.
 In such layered media}, aberrations are invariant by translation from the plane wave basis.
-The first eigenstate displayed \la{at the} top of Fig.~\ref{fig:IP} confirms this statement.
-In the plane wave basis, the aberration phase law $A_1$ exhibits a concave parabolic shape characteristic of a layered medium with an under-estimated integrated speed-of-sound~\cite{lambert2020distortion} [Fig.~\ref{fig:IP}(a$_1$)].
-In the transducer basis, it exhibits fluctuations of higher spatial frequencies characteristic \la{of those which would be induced by local speed-of-sound variations at shallow depths} [Fig.~\ref{fig:IP}(d$_1$)].}
+The plane wave eigenstates displayed in Fig.~\ref{fig:IP} confirm this statement. \rev{While $\mathbf{I}_2$ focuses on the superficial layers of skin \rev{and fat} [Fig.~\ref{fig:IP}(c$_2$)], $\mathbf{I}_1$ mainly spreads between these superficial layers and the gallbladder [Fig.~\ref{fig:IP}(c$_1$)].
+The corresponding aberration phase laws exhibit a parabolic shape with different curvatures, which is characteristic of a layered medium [Figs.~\ref{fig:IP}(b$_1$,b$_2$)].}

+On other hand, a local perturbation of the medium speed-of-sound located at shallow depth such as superficial veins will \la{have a strong impact on the signals that are measured by transducers located directly} above.
+The transducer basis is then the most adequate for those local variations of the speed-\la{of-}sound. $\mathbf{I}_2$ and $\mathbf{I}_3$ focus on the top right and left parts of the ultrasound image, respectively [see Figs.~\ref{fig:IP}(d$_2$,d$_3$)].
+The corresponding aberration phase laws exhibit fluctuations of high spatial frequencies\lc{; such phase laws are} characteristic \la{of those which would be induced by local speed-of-sound variations at shallow depths} [Fig.~\ref{fig:IP}(e$_2$,e$_3$)].